alexanderher1324/ARproject---Flask/README.md

 A Flask-based social media scheduler web app that allows users to:

-✅ Register / Login with email and password confirmation ✅ Connect Instagram or TikTok accounts
+✅ Register / Login with email and password confirmation ✅ Connect Instagram, TikTok or YouTube accounts
-✅ Schedule posts for either platform
+✅ Schedule posts for any platform
 ✅ View past posts
 ✅ Upload videos to generate a thumbnail and 20-second preview ✅ Secure CSRF-protected login/logout flow